Crystallization and topology-induced dynamical heterogeneities in soft granular clusters

-One can expect the phenomenon to also occur in 3-dimensional systems and as such to influence, e.g., the measured effective surface tension and viscosity of cell aggregates and tissues- the parameters of significant interest, e.g., in developmental biology and tissue engineering \cite{Steinberg2007, Schotz2008, Stirbat2013, Foty1994}.
-An increased elongation of the cells at the rim of cellular spheroids and embryos in comparison to their more circular peers within the interior has been observed previously \cite{Manning2010, Xiong2014, Sart2017}.
-The relative role of the topological effect we describe here in this outcome remains to be investigated.
-We also find that narrow orifices imposing an elongation of a cluster can serve as efficient mixers for grains in the cluster.
-This could likely be applied also to cellular spheroids, with potential applications in \textit{in vitro} tissue control, engineering and manipulation.
+Nevertheless, in systems with homogeneous interactions and with the proper separation of timescales, we expect the reported dynamics to remain universal.
+In particular, our results should also translate to 3-dimensional systems and, as such, should be taken into account when considering the effective surface tension and viscosity of cell aggregates and tissues, the parameters of significant interest, e.g., in developmental biology and tissue engineering \cite{Steinberg2007, Schotz2008, Stirbat2013, Foty1994}.
+Differential deformation of cells within spheroids and embryos has been observed previously \cite{Manning2010, Xiong2014, Sart2017}.
+The relative role of the dynamical-topological effects in proliferating systems remains to be investigated.

-Our study opens up avenues for further research.
-For example, changing the composition of the fluids to tailor the relative strengths of the forces at play (such as the interactions between the droplets or between the droplets and the oil-external interface) could change the differences in behaviour between the populations of droplets at the rim and in the interior.
-Understanding further the internal dynamics of soft granular clusters could potentially help understand mechanical principles of development of simple tissues, as well as tissue flow including instabilities such as avalanches or break-up which remain of great relevance not only in tissue engineering and bioprinting \cite{Constantini2018, Guzowski2022}, but could also shed light on the basic mechanisms of cancer progression including metastasis \cite{Friedl2009a}.